mircea-mihail/introduction-to-robotics/README.md

 ### About the game

-As i said in the previous description, this is a top down terminator-tanks style game in which you have to distroy all walls using your trusty gun and...
+As I said in the previous description, this is a top down terminator-tanks style game in which you have to distroy all walls using your trusty gun and...
 ROCKETS (if you find the power up).
 When it comes to the game I didn't do anything extra, but for this homework I did implement an LCD Screen to display a menu before and after each game and to inform the player during gameplay how many walls are left to destroy on the map.